-An RTU that includes remote control capability reduces potentially multi-hour-travel to a simple mouse click (or even a fully automated response).
+An RTU that includes remote control capability reduces costly truck rolls to a simple mouse click.
+Some are even capable of a fully automated response.

 First, the gear that forms the backbone of your network will generally report problems as they occur.
-These reports take the form of discrete contact closure alarms or more-detailed protocol messages.
+These reports take the form of discrete contact closure alarms or detailed protocol messages.

 Second, your RTU may have onboard and external sensors that measure levels like temperature and humidity.
 Also, important technical values like battery and tank levels and power voltages may be monitored.

 Once your RTU has collected important information, it needs a way to tell you about it.
-First, you have to choose one or more communication channels.
+First, you have to choose one or more communication channels for the transmission of data.
 In many cases, you'll simply use LAN/Ethernet.
-For more remote sites (or those with legacy tech), you might use another method like dial-up modem, wireless GSM/CDMA, or dedicated RS232/RS485 serial.
+For more remote sites (or those with legacy tech), you might use another method like a dial-up modem, wireless GSM/CDMA, or dedicated RS232/RS485 serial.

 This is common on RTUs designed for either Telecom or IT environments.
-Directly-monitored RTUs can use HTTP/HTTPS to provide an on-board web interface that you can access from any web browser on the network.
-SCADA RTUs will tend to use DNP3 or Modbus to talk.
-Many older RTUs use a vendor-specific proprietary protocol that is compatible only with master stations from that same vendor, or a multi-protocol master station like T/Mon.
+Directly monitored RTUs can use an onboard web interface that you can access from any web browser on the network.
+SCADA RTUs will tend to use DNP3 or Modbus to communicate.

-In summation an RTU is a device that gives you visibility over remote sites that are vital to your business.
+In summation, an RTU is a device that provides supervisory control and data acquisition over remote sites.
 They're used in all sorts of businesses, from telecom to utilities to public safety and more.